KILTprotocol/docs/docs/sdk/1-workshop/03-attester/04-attestation.md

 ## Attester Index

 Let's update our `attester/index.js` to bring in the helper function above and expose `attestCredential` to the outside world!.
-This completes the `Attester` code!
+This completes the <span class="label-role attester">attester</span> code!

 <CodeBlock className="language-js">
   {AttesterIndex}